Peter Crill: Political career

-Career as a Crown Officer
+Legal career

 In 1962, Crill resigned from elected office to take up the post of HM Solicitor General.
 He became HM Attorney General in 1969, and led the prosecution of Edward Paisnel.

-He was appointed Deputy Bailiff in 1974 and then succeed Sir Frank Ereaut as Bailiff of Jersey in January 1986.
+Judicial appointments

+Crill served as Deputy Bailiff 1974–86 and Bailiff 1986–95.

 Among the trials he presided over in the Royal Court was that of the murders of Nicholas and Elizabeth Newell.
 As Bailiff of Jersey, he was ex officio a member of the Guernsey Court of Appeal.
 As a judge of that court in 1996, his comment that 'A conscientious mason will, if anything, bring to the office of jurat another degree of probity that will enhance not detract from that office' was reported in the national press.

 He was said to have 'enjoyed the theatricality of the part of bailiff—the elaborate costumes, the steely gaze—and was often seen as a little grandiose and distant'.
 A senior Jersey politician said 'He was always very dignified in office, a great traditionalist'.
 Another that 'A man who appeared to have a tough exterior, Sir Peter also had a great capacity to be hurt as he was on several occasions during his time as Bailiff'.